 Chilling out on the trail

 We almost never forget to pack our ENO DoubleNest hammocks and our ENO Atlas hammock straps.
 There’s nothing like soaking in a stunning summit view from the comfort of a hammock, or cozying up in a shady hardwood forest for a quick mid-hike snooze.
-And on longer adventures when weight is a concern, we pack our new ENO Sub7 hammocks, which weigh in at a svelte 6.5 ounces and fold up into a 4″ stuff sack.
 There’s really no better way to hang out on the trail.

 Dog hiking gear